 This page contains answers to common questions about what tax information is required on land transfer tax statements when buying, selling or transferring property.

-Note: The following answers are based on the Land Transfer Act 2017 as it applies prior to 1 January 2020, when the main home non-notifiable reason is available.
+Note: The following answers are based on the Land Transfer Act 2017 as it applies from 1 January 2020, when the main home non-notifiable reason is no longer available.
 The amended tax statement will be available in Landonline from 25 November (as part of Release 3.21).

 - Main home